 For a predominately arid country, Namibia boasts one of the greatest wildlife populations in the world.
 In Etosha National Park springbok, gemsbok, zebras, blue wildebeest, lions, cheetahs and leopards congregate at waterholes.
 The breath-taking mountainous region of Damaraland is home to an assortment of desert-adapted wildlife such as elephant, rhino, zebra and lion.
 In the south of Damaraland, the rocky outcrops of Twyfelfontein feature an extraordinary collection of hunter-gatherer engravings, considered to be some of the best-preserved etchings on the continent.

 Swakopmund is a centre for adrenaline-pumping activities, from sand boarding down the huge dunes just outside of town to quad biking in the desert or sky diving.
 South of Swakopmund is the lagoon at Walvis Bay where pelicans sweep over the dunes to the sea and hundreds of rose-pink flamingos gather in the Walvis Bay lagoon.

 On the west coast of Namibia, where the Atlantic Ocean clashes with the dune and desert landscape the wild and remote Skeleton Coast represents a completely different side of the country.
 Here the Atlantic Ocean clashes with the dune and desert landscape.
 This strip of coastline earned its named from the treacherous fogs and strong currents that forced many ships onto its uncharted sands.
 The golden beaches are littered with whale bones and the rusted hulls of stranded ships.

 Great time to visit (weather): May to September (the dry season).

-Editor's note: There are still some restrictions on travel due to COVID-19.
-Please check the latest guidance before booking and departing and always follow local health guidance.
+Editor's note: During COVID-19 there are restrictions on travel.
+Check the latest guidance before booking and departing and always follow local health guidance.